germangar/whook/README.md

 **nominal** - (alias: bclock) This keyword will force the quantity in the order to be treated as nominal.
 This means this is the final value in the order and the cost will be downscaled by the leverage<br>
 **collateral** - The opposite of 'nominal'.
 This keyword will force the value in the order to be considered the 'cost' and the final size of the order will be upscaled by leverage<br>

-Notice: Whook expects the alerts to be encoded as utf-8.
+> Notice: Whook expects the alerts to be encoded as utf-8.
 Tradingview already handles this, but when sending the alerts from somewhere else you should make sure your text is encoded as utf-8 or you may run into problems with the symbols '$' and '%'.
-If you experience issues with orders in usdt or percentage you can alternatively add the commands 'force_usdt' or 'force_percent' to your alert to override the symbols.<br>
+If you experience issues and you can't fix the encoding you can alternatively add the commands 'force_usdt' or 'force_percent' to your alert to override the symbols.<br>

 Examples:<br>